 Instant Pot DUO80 8 Qt 7-in-1 Multi- Use Programmable Pressure Cooker, Slow Cooker, Rice Cooker, Steamer, Sauté, Yogurt Maker and WarmerInstant Pot Duo Mini 3 Qt 7-in-1 Multi- Use Programmable Pressure Cooker, Slow Cooker, Rice Cooker, Steamer, Sauté, Yogurt Maker and Warmer

-Here are 4 key ways to use your Instant Pot for weight loss.
-This tool will be a huge asset along your journey to health.
+Below are specific, helpful ways to use your Instant Pot for weight loss.

 - Plan ahead for when life gets busy.